How to Make an Indoor Water Garden

 - Filtered water

-Choose the Plants
+Choose Your Plants

-Choose the Container
+Choose Your Container

-Clean the Roots of Existing Debris/Soil
+Clean Roots of Existing Debris

 Regardless of the type of plant that you choose for your water garden, you will need to thoroughly clean the roots of any existing debris before creating your water garden.
-This will not only help keep the water looking clean, but it will also ensure that the roots can fully transition to water.
+Cleaning roots not only helps keep the water looking clean, but it will also ensure that the roots can fully transition to water.
 Take your time here and be careful not to break too many roots.
-Once you have removed any debris or soil from the roots, gently hold the roots of the plant under running water to ensure they are completely clean.
+An old toothbrush or cloth can be a great way to help remove any stubborn specks.
+Once you have removed all debris or soil from the roots, gently hold them under running water to ensure they are completely clean.

-Pot the Plant in the Container
+Pot Plant in Container

-Fill the Container With Water
+Fill Container With Water

 Add Decorative Touches (Optional)